- CAA (UK) Private Pilot.

 - FAA (US) Commercial Pilot.

 I obtained my PPL in 1988, Cannes, France.
 Primarily for pleasure and quicker commuting throughout Europe.
 Over 1000 flying hours, with longest flight from Rock Sound, Bahamas to Geneva, Switzerland in a Piper PA32-300.
 Direct Atlantic crossing from St. Johns, Newfoundland to Shannon, Ireland.
 I am currently working towards completing my Airline Transport Pilot License.

 - Mediterranean, Corsica & Greece.

 - US East Coast & greater Caribbean.

 I learned to sail out of Brixham and the River Dart, with extensive training along the south coast of England and into the Bay of Biscay.
-Through the years, I’ve charted yachts to cruise the Med & Caribbean.
-I’m currently working towards RYA Ocean Yachtmaster ~ Planning for life off the grid.
+Through the years, I have charted yachts to cruise the Med & Caribbean.
+I’m currently working towards RYA Ocean Yachtmaster.
+Planning for life off the grid.